5 Campsites for an Unforgettable Arizona Wilderness Experience

 If you’re looking to enjoy the Great Outdoors without all this “peace and quiet” nonsense people keep going on about, pitch your tent on the lively shores of Lake Havasu.
 Not far from one of America’s greatest lake towns, this is one of the best party spots in Arizona.

-Spend days floating around with friends or hopping from boat to boat before parking it at one of the park's campsites for the evening, each of which comes with a fire pit, a picnic table, and (usually) a shade ramada.
-Starting at $35 for a standard site (and $40 for beachfront sites), it’s definitely on the pricier side.
+Spend your days floating with friends or hopping from boat to boat before parking it at one of the area’s campsites for the evening, each of which comes with a fire pit, a picnic table, and (usually) a shade ramada.
+Starting at $35 for a standard site ($40 for beachfront sites), it’s definitely on the pricier side.
 But when you start to think of it as less of a campground fee and more of a cover charge, things will start to make a little more sense.

 Mogollon Rim, Coconino National Forest

 “The Mogollon Rim is great for any type of camper,” says former Arizona resident, van-lifer, and travel blogger Kate Moore.
 “The road to the Rim is paved and not very curvy, so you can easily get an RV to the top.
 There’s a paved hiking path along the rim that has some fantastic views.
 It’s relatively flat and easy for anyone to walk.
 The best part about the rim is the weather: You get a fresh breeze because of the geography, so it stays fairly cool year-round—and the lack of humidity means there are hardly any bugs.”